This is a rewrite and replacement of the present story. Jamie has problems with bullies.

 He abandoned the cushion and thumped Deacon’s left shoulder twice.
 The controller dropped to the floor.
 His heart chilled as the boy omitted a high pitched squeal.
 Moments later, the sound of bawling filled the living room.

-“Jamie, come here!” ordered Delilah; slamming her book down beside her, on the couch.
+“Jamie, come here!” said Delilah; slamming her book down beside her, on the couch.

 Jamie’s mouth opened to say something in his defence but his words seemed trapped.
 Experience deterred him from defiance.
 He wiped his own misty eyes and approached her with caution.